What is MYND?

 By the end of the MYND programme, participants will:

-- Be able to develop healthy relationships
+- Develop healthy pro-social relationships

 MYND is currently involved with a research project click here to read more.